shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 <div style="text-align: center;"><small>Image taken from [2].</small></div>

 This paved the way for **GAN inversion** -- projecting an image to the GAN's latent space where features are semantically disentangled as is done by VAE.
-As we'll see in the next section, there are many works to tackle inversion of StyleGAN2.
+As we'll see in the next section, StyleGAN2 is currently the most popular variant in terms of the number of application works.

 ### StyleGAN3 (Alias-Free GAN)
 In June 2021, the Tero Karras team published **Alias-Free GAN** (later called **StyleGAN3**) to address the undesirable aliasing effect that leads to some details glued to the image's absolute coordinates [4].